aalzeitoun/ai-observability-dashboard/README.md

 - Alerting for high latency, low confidence, and detected data drift
 - Batch simulation of normal and drifted production traffic

-## CV Description
+## CV / Freelance Project Context

+This repository is a public, sanitized portfolio version of an AI observability and MLOps dashboard based on freelance project work.

+The public version uses simulated Iris model data and does not include any client data, proprietary business logic, private infrastructure, credentials, or production deployment details.

+Suggested CV wording:

+> Developed a freelance MLOps observability dashboard for monitoring deployed machine learning models, with a public sanitized demo version available on GitHub.

+Longer CV description:

-Designed and implemented a monitoring platform for deployed machine learning models, focusing on data drift detection and inference latency monitoring.
+> Designed and implemented a monitoring platform for deployed machine learning models, focusing on data drift detection and inference latency monitoring.
 Implemented statistical drift detection using the Kolmogorov–Smirnov test to identify distribution shifts between training and production datasets.
 Developed backend services with FastAPI to collect, process, and analyze model inference logs stored in PostgreSQL.
 Built a real-time dashboard in Vue.js using WebSockets and Chart.js to visualize latency, confidence scores, and drift metrics.
 Simulated production data drift scenarios to evaluate monitoring effectiveness and validate alerting mechanisms.

+## Public Portfolio Version

+This repository is intentionally designed as a lightweight public version suitable for GitHub and portfolio review.

+It demonstrates the core technical concepts of the original project:

+- Inference logging
+- Latency monitoring
+- Confidence score monitoring
+- WebSocket-based real-time dashboard updates
+- Statistical drift detection
+- Alerting for degraded model behavior
+- Simulated normal and drifted production traffic

+No real client data, private datasets, credentials, proprietary code, or organization-specific deployment details are included in this repository.

 ## Tech Stack